2014 Creative Revolution Conference: "Developing and Expanding Alternatives" JULY 24TH - JULY 27TH, 2014

-For Soteria Houses: Susan Musante (Ex-Director of Soteria Alaska), Foster Berg (House Manager, Soteria Alaska), Amos Meacham (Project Director, Soteria Vermont), Steven Morgan (Former Project Director, Soteria Vermont), Laura-Nicole Sisson (Special Projects & Administrative Coordinator, Soteria Vermont), John Bola (Associate Professor, City University of Hong Kong, Researcher on the Efficacy of the Soteria model).
+- For Soteria Houses: Susan Musante (Ex-Director of Soteria Alaska), Amos Meacham (Project Director, Soteria Vermont), Steven Morgan (Former Project Director, Soteria Vermont), Laura-Nicole Sisson (Special Projects & Administrative Coordinator, Soteria Vermont), John Bola (Associate Professor, City University of Hong Kong, Researcher on the Efficacy of the Soteria model).

-- For Peer-Run Respite Programs: Sera Davidow (Director, Western Mass Recovery Learning Community), Chris Hansen (Principal, Intentional Peer Support, Vermont), Gloria van den Berg (Executive Director, Ayssum Peer Respite, Vermont), Roslind Hayes (Assistant Director, Georgia Mental Health Consumer Network, multiple respites), Alan Green (Director of Mental Health Association of Nebraska, Keya House Respite), Kasey Moyer (Associate Director of Mental Health Association of Nebraska, Keya House Respite), Steve Miccio (Executive Director, PEOPLE, Inc., Rose House Respite, New York).
+- For Peer-Run Respite Programs: Sera Davidow (Director, Western Mass Recovery Learning Community), Chris Hansen (Principal, Intentional Peer Support, Vermont), Gloria van den Berg (Executive Director, Alyssum Peer Respite, Vermont), Roslind Hayes (Assistant Director, Georgia Mental Health Consumer Network, multiple respites).

-For Open Dialogue programs, Ed Altwies (Therapist with the Parachute Project in New York), Amy Morgan (Clinical Director, Advocates, Inc, Massachusetts), Chris Gordon (Executive Director, Advocates Inc., Massachusetts), Dan Fisher (Director of the National Empowerment Center), Karen Rosenthal (Director of Training, Community Access, NY), Sandy Steingard.
+- For Open Dialogue programs, Mia Kurtti (Family Therapist, Keropoudas Hospital, Finland), Ed Altwies (Therapist with the Parachute Project in New York), Amy Morgan (Clinical Director, Advocates, Inc, Massachusetts), Dan Fisher (Director of the National Empowerment Center), Karen Rosenthal (Director of Training, Community Access, NY), Sandy Steingard.

-- For Hearing Voices Network groups: Lisa Forestell (Director of Community Supports, Western Mass Recovery Learning Community) and Marty Hadge (Community Bridger, Western Mass Recovery Learning Center), Katherine Hill (Portland Hearing Voices), Berta Britz (Montgomery County Hearing Voices Network, PA), Jessica Arenella (New Jersey Hearing Voices Group), Gail Hornstein, Tami Gatta (multiple HVN Groups, Queens, NY).
+- For Hearing Voices Network groups: Lisa Forestell (Director of Community Supports, Western Mass Recovery Learning Community), Marty Hadge (Community Bridger, Western Mass Recovery Learning Center), Katherine Hill (Portland Hearing Voices), Berta Britz (Montgomery County Hearing Voices Network, PA), Jessica Arenella (New Jersey Hearing Voices Group), Gail Hornstein, Tami Gatta (multiple HVN Groups, Queens, NY).